Particl-Community/academy/intro/intro_general_essentials.rst

 Currency Transactions
 ---------------------

-Instead of relying on payment processors, bank transfers, or payment cards, Particl Marketplace works using electronic currencies, commonly named as :term:`cryptocurrency`.
+Instead of relying on payment processors, bank transfers, or payment cards, :term:`Particl Marketplace` works using electronic currencies, commonly named as :term:`cryptocurrency`.
 This enables near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by any party.
-While many different digital currencies can be used on |PM|, all marketplace's transactions are ultimately settled in PART, Particl’s own cryptocurrency.
+While many different digital currencies can be used on |PM|, all marketplace's transactions are ultimately settled in PART, Particl’s own :term:`cryptocurrency`.

 The in-depth guide :ref:`Currency (PART) Explained` will make you understand it in full.